 Humanizing Language In Correctional Interventions

-Globally, around 10 million people are currently incarcerated; most of whom constantly battle with substantial stigma and discrimination.
+Globally, around 10 million people experience incarceration; most of whom constantly battle with stigma and discrimination.
 For instance, individuals face significant barriers to employment due to the stigma associated with their past convictions.
-The use of certain terms and language for incarcerated persons supports and extends such stigma.
-Civil or demeaning, the words we use to refer to people impact powerfully how they make sense of their history, present reality, and future possibilities.

-Effect of Dehumanizing Language in Correctional Systems
+Effects of Dehumanizing Language in Correctional Systems

 Humanizing Language in Policy

-Many domestic and international policies purported to promote the human rights of justice-impacted persons are yet to be amended to include humanizing languages about the focus community.
 Policies like the United Nations Standard Minimum Rules for the Treatment of Prisoners (The Nelson Mandela Rules) although important for driving reforms and change in the treatment of incarcerated persons still maintain stigmatizing languages like “prisoners” and “prisons”.
-Similarly, while the Washington State Department of Corrections discontinued the use of the term “offenders” in 2016, unrevised policies up to 2016 still retain this term.

-Commendably, the Nigerian Correctional Service was so changed from the Nigerian Prisons Services in 2019 with the enactment of the Nigerian Correctional Service Act 2019 under the leadership of former President Muhammud Buhari.
+Commendably, the Nigerian Correctional Service was so changed from the Nigerian Prisons Services in 2019 with the enactment of the Nigerian Correctional Service Act 2019 under the leadership of Muhammud Buhari.
 This was in a bid to reform the correctional system in Nigeria.
-Nonetheless, the reform has yet to adequately humanize the language used in communicating about incarcerated persons in Nigeria; more so at policy level.

-Initiatives across various sectors, including corrections and healthcare, advocate for person-first language as a means to combat stigma.
 The person-first or people-first language (PFL) method of communication should thus be adopted in correctional interventions to promote the use of humanizing and respectful language when discussing individuals who have experienced incarceration, are in incarceration or have been impacted by the justice system.
-This concept includes putting the individual first before their peculiar situation, diagnosis, disability or disorder.

-Terminologies like “individuals undergoing reform in incarceration”, “people in conflict with the law”, “incarcerated persons”, “formerly incarcerated persons”, “persons experiencing incarceration”, and “justice-impacted individuals”, are more humanizing descriptive terminologies for policies and everyday conversations.
-Languages like these should be encouraged, describing those affected first as individuals with the capacity for growth and deserving of dignity.
-It will also promote the mainstreaming of such languages which will fade out the use of stigmatising languages.
+Terminologies like “individuals undergoing reform in incarceration,” “people in conflict with the law,” “incarcerated persons,” “formerly incarcerated persons,” “persons experiencing incarceration” and “justice-impacted individuals” are more humanizing descriptive terminologies for policies and everyday conversations.

 Leave a Comment